General Game Lands Regulations

 - On game lands west of I-95, dogs also may not be trained or allowed to run unleashed during daylight hours on dates when special hunts are scheduled for the Disabled Sportsman Program.
-Additional restrictions apply to some bear sanctuaries and game lands.
+Additional restrictions apply to some designated bear management areas and game lands.

-- It is unlawful to hunt bear on a designated bear sanctuary, except by permit.
-(See Bear Regulations.)
+- It is unlawful to hunt bear on a designated bear management area, except by permit where allowed.
+(See page 62.)

 - Dogs may not be used to pursue bear, except during permit hunts that allow hunting bear with dogs.

-- It is unlawful to take feral swine on bear sanctuaries except during the deer archery season, deer blackpowder season, deer gun season and any small game season using only weapons and manner of take prescribed for that hunting season.
+- It is unlawful to take feral swine on designated bear management areas except during the deer archery season, deer blackpowder season, deer gun season and any small game season using only weapons and manner of take prescribed for that hunting season.

 - Dogs may not be used to take feral swine.

 - Dogs shall not be trained or allowed to run unleashed between March 1 and the Monday on or nearest October 15 on designated bear management areas located in and west of the counties and parts of counties in Alamance County south of I-85, Orange County south of I-85, Chatham County, Lee County, Wake County south of N.C.
 98; and in and west of Rockingham, Guilford, Randolph, and Montgomery Counties and that part of Anson County west of N.C.
 742.